CprimeLearningLabs/gitops-bootcamp/exercise/application-deployment/create-argocd-application-browser.md

 After clicking the button, your application will synchronize.
 This should be very quick because we're only creating a small deployment and Kubernetes will create the resources associated with that quickly.

-The statuses of the applciation should turn green, on both the tile on the applications page and on the drilled-in application page.
+The statuses of the application should turn green, on both the tile on the applications page and on the drilled-in application page.

 ![](images/argo-applications-synched.png)